Stochastic model of T Cell repolarization during target elimination (II): Results

 \subsubsection{Combined mechanisms in both IS}

-The time-evolution of the cytoskeleton under the effect of both mechanisms with the equal densities in both IS $\tilde{\rho}_{\textrm{IS}}^{1}=\tilde{\rho}_{\textrm{IS}}^{2}=\rho_{\textrm{IS}}^{1}=\rho_{\textrm{IS}}^{2} = 400 \mu\textrm{m}^{-2}$, $\gamma = \frac{3\pi}{4}$, is shown in the Video S7 of the Supporting Materials and Methods.
+The time-evolution of the cytoskeleton under the effect of both mechanisms with the equal densities in both IS $\tilde{\rho}_{\textrm{IS}}^{1}=\tilde{\rho}_{\textrm{IS}}^{2}=\rho_{\textrm{IS}}^{1}=\rho_{\textrm{IS}}^{2} = 400 \mu\textrm{m}^{-2}$, $\gamma = \frac{3\pi}{4}$, is shown in the Movie S7 of the Supporting Materials and Methods.
 During the simulation, the MTOC repeatedly transitions between the two IS.
 The snapshots of one transitions can be seen in Fig. \ref{fig:sketch_two_IS_combined_both_equal}.
 At the end of the transition, the MTs intersecting with the center of the distant IS are capture by dyneins, as visualized in \ref{fig:sketch_two_IS_combined_both_equal}a.
 The cortical sliding dyneins in the right IS have to compete with both mechanisms from the left IS and detach.
 Consequently, the MTOC is pulled to the left IS by both mechanisms and the movement is not opposed by the forces from the right IS, visualized in Figs. \ref{fig:sketch_two_IS_combined_both_equal}b and c.
 As the MTOC approaches the left IS, capture-shrinkage MTs detach, visually in Fig. \ref{fig:sketch_two_IS_combined_both_equal}d.
 Simultaneously, MTs are captured on the other side of the cell.
 Consequently, the stalk connecting the MTOC and the IS is formed and both mechanisms pull the MTOC to the right IS, as visualized in Fig. \ref{fig:sketch_two_IS_combined_both_equal}e.
+As the MTOC approaches the right IS dyneins of both mechanisms detach, visualized in \ref{fig:sketch_two_IS_combined_both_equal}f.
+Simultaneously, dyneins attach in the distant IS and they will initialize the next transition.

 Fig. \ref{fig:two_IS_combined_both_equal}a shows that the transition frequency increases with the dynein density.
 Moreover, the transition frequency decreases with the increasing angle $\gamma$ only when $\gamma\leq\frac{3\pi}{4}$ and reaches the maximum when $\gamma=\pi$.
 Surprisingly, dwell times in the proximity of the IS do not steadily decrease with the dynein density despite the continuous decrease of the time that the MTOC spends in one hemisphere, see Fig. \ref{fig:two_IS_combined_both_equal}b.
 The dwell times decrease with the dynein density until they reach a minimum when $\rho \sim 400 \mu\textrm{m}^{-2}$ and then they slightly increase.
 The standard deviation of the polar angle slightly increases and decreases when $\gamma<\pi$ and $\gamma=\pi$, respectively.